Utah-CS3550-Fall-2023/assignments/hw3.md

 This command should succeed and create a directory called `grades` with files inside it called `models.py` and `views.py`.
 (It will also contain `admin.py` and `tests.py`, which we won't be using.)

+Open the `settings.py` file in your `cs3550` directory.
+Find the portion that defines `INSTALLED_APPS` and add the string `'grades'` to the list.
+This means that the `grades` app you just created is now part of the project.

 Inside the `grades` directory contain a subdirectory called `templates`.
 Move all of the HTML files in `static` to this new